JosunLP/pdf-lib-simple-tables/README.md

   columns: 3,
   rows: 5,
   designConfig: {
     wordWrap: 'normal', // Options: 'normal', 'break-word', 'none'
-    dynamicRowHeight: true,  // Rows expand to fit content }
+    dynamicRowHeight: true, // Rows expand to fit content },
 });

 // Set long text in a cell
+table.setCell(
+  1,
+  1,
-table.setCell(1, 1, 'This is a long text that will wrap according to the cell width and configured word wrap behavior.');
+  'This is a long text that will wrap according to the cell width and configured word wrap behavior.', );
 ```

 #### Vertical Alignment